abtorres/friend-finder/requirements/01-design-requirements.md

-# Business requirements
+# Design requirements

-These are high-level requirements to translate into functional requirements
+These are high-level requirements to translate into more low-level, functional requirements

 ## MVP